-• Frailty can be easily missed by medical professionals in advanced heart failure patients and obtaining the right help and support for living in a timely fashion is key.
+- Frailty is a syndrome characterised by weakness, fatigue, and increased vulnerability to bodily stresses. - Although most often associated with aging, frailty is also a recognised component of chronic illnesses such as advanced heart failure (HF). - Frailty can be easily missed by medical professionals in advanced heart failure patients and obtaining the right help and support for living in a timely fashion is key.

-$\mathcal{O}$ How is frailty clinically measured?
+How is frailty clinically measured?